cstahoviak/goggles/README.md

 # goggles
 __A radar-based 3D linear velocity estimation ROS package__

 The figure below compares the Goggles _radar-only_ odometry method to a newly commercially available [Intel T265 Tracking Camera](https://www.intelrealsense.com/tracking-camera-t265/) visual-inertial odometry system.
-The Goggles radar-only method in comparable and in some cases _outperforms_ the T265.
+The Goggles radar-only method in comparable to and in some cases _outperforms_ the T265!

 <img src="radar_odom.png" width="934"/>